XiaoouPan/FarmTest/README.md

 ## Description

-The FarmTest library implements the **f**actor-**a**djusted **r**obust **m**ultiple **test**ing (FarmTest) method proposed by [Fan et al., 2019](https://www.tandfonline.com/doi/full/10.1080/01621459.2018.1527700).
+The FarmTest library implements the **F**actor-**A**djusted **R**obust **M**ultiple **Test**ing method proposed by [Fan et al., 2019](https://www.tandfonline.com/doi/full/10.1080/01621459.2018.1527700).
 An earlier version can be found [here](https://github.com/kbose28/FarmTest).
 Let *X* be a *p*-dimensional random vector with mean *&mu;*.
 This library carries out simultaneous inference on the *p* hypotheses *H<sub>0j</sub> : &mu;<sub>j</sub> = &mu;<sub>0j</sub>*.
 To explicitly caputre the strong dependency among features, we assume that the data vectors *X<sub>i</sub>* that are independently drawn from *X* follow a factor model: *X<sub>i</sub> = &mu; + Bf<sub>i</sub> + &epsilon;<sub>i</sub>*, where *f<sub>i</sub>* are the common factors, *B* denotes the factor loading matrix, and *&epsilon;<sub>i</sub>* are idiosyncratic errors.
 Specifically, we consider three different scenarios with observable factors, latent factors and a mixture of covariates and latent factors.
 Assume *f<sub>i</sub>* and *&epsilon;<sub>i</sub>* are independent and have zero means.
-The number of hypotheses *p* is allowed to exceeds the sample size *n*.
+The number of hypotheses *p* may be comparable to or considerably exceed the sample size *n*.

 FarmTest implements a series of adaptive Huber methods combined with fast data-drive tuning schemes to estimate model parameters and construct test statistics that are robust against heavy-tailed and/or assymetric error distributions.
 Extensions to two-sample simultaneous mean comparison problems are also included.
-As by-products, this library also contains functions to compute adaptive Huber mean and covariance matrix estimators that are of independent interest.
+As by-products, this library also contains functions that compute adaptive Huber mean and covariance matrix estimators that are of independent interest.

 ## Main updates

-FarmTest introduces a robustification parameter *&tau;* while estimating mean and covariance of data sample.
-In the previous version, the value of *&tau;* is either specified by users or determined by cross-validation.
-Recently, motivated by the work of [Wang et al., 2018](https://www.math.ucsd.edu/~wez243/Tuning_Free.pdf) and [Ke et al., 2019](https://arxiv.org/abs/1811.01520), estimation of mean and covariance can be completed via a tuning-free principle, so that cross-validation, which was computationally expensive, can be avoided without lossing estimation accuracy or stability of the algorithm.
+The FarmTest method involves multiple tuning parameters for fitting the factor models.
+In the case of latent factors, the algorithm first computes a robust covariance matrix estimator, and then use the eigenvalue ratio method along with SVD to estimate the number of factors and loading vectors.
+It is therefore computationally expenstive to select all the tuning parameters via cross-validation.
+Instead, the current version makes use of the fast data-driven tuning scheme proposed by [Ke et al., 2019](https://arxiv.org/abs/1811.01520), which significantly reduces the computational cost.

 ## Installation